Azure-Samples/cognitive-services-speech-sdk/tests/functional/objective-c/osx/SpeechSDKOsxSwift/README.txt

 (from the repo root):

 ```
-ci/apple/prepare-pods-for-swift-test.sh tests/functional/objective-c/ios/SpeechSDKSwift $FrameworkDir
+ci/apple/prepare-pods-for-swift-test.sh tests/functional/objective-c/osx/SpeechSDKOsxSwift $FrameworkDir
 ```

-where `$FrameworkDir` contains the MicrosoftCognitiveServicesSpeech.framework for iOS.
+where `$FrameworkDir` contains the MicrosoftCognitiveServicesSpeech.framework for macOS.
 Note that this might make a copy of the framework, so changes to the framework might not be reflected in the tests immediately.

 ## Set up environment variables

-Subscription information can either be set in Xcode by editing the SpeechSDKSwift scheme, or programmatically by editing `SpeechSDKSwift/SpeechSDKSwift.xcodeproj/xcshareddata/xcschemes/SpeechSDKSwift.xcscheme`.
+Subscription information can either be set in Xcode by editing the SpeechSDKSwift scheme, or programmatically by editing `SpeechSDKOsxSwift/SpeechSDKOsxSwift.xcodeproj/xcshareddata/xcschemes/SpeechSDKOsxSwift.xcscheme`.

 ## Set team identifier

-A development team id must be set in Xcode or in `SpeechSDKSwift.xcodeproj/project.pbxproj` for the tests to run.
+A development team id must be set in Xcode or in `SpeechSDKOsxSwift.xcodeproj/project.pbxproj` for the tests to run.